 Another reason it could be the issue of pruning.
 In order to grow and continue to bear more fruit, God will prune you.
 He will use the rough times to clean everything about you and make you bear fruit that are pleasing to Him.
 And when God prunes you, He basically cuts everything unwanted from you.
 If you were stuck in wrong systems, somehow they will be shut down.
 If you have been asking God to clean your reputation, to solve your problems, help you to fill in the gaps, sometimes God will come and cut what needs to be cut off.
 Sometimes God will cut you from bad influence individuals.
 Sometimes God will even cut you off even from loving friends and relatives for a short period of time; not because something is wrong with them, or they are not good people, but perhaps He separates you so that He can grow you, so that you can have more time to discover yourself, purpose, and the next phase of your life.
 In order for you to move up to another level of where He wants to take you, He will withdraw you slowly.
 You will even see the signs.
 For instance, you used to party together every weekend with your friends, and slowly you keep making excuses, you don’t want to part anymore, you rather go to a Bible study class, and you start enjoying the company of the people in your Bible study more than hanging out with your friends.
 You will start seeing the signs; you just don’t click anymore with your old friends like you used to be.
 Maybe it’s the issue of character building, then God will draw you closer to the godly influencing people to model it to you.
 There are times we will come across people who were put across our pathways for a season.
 When the season is over, it’s not like you are not friends, it’s just the purpose that drew you together is no longer valid to both of you, and you both decide to move on with what next in your lives.
 But there are people who will be permanent in your life, such as your children, parents, siblings, and all other relatives.
 Whether you are close or not, you can’t change the blood relationship or the connection you have.
 There are some seasons you will be apart from each other, but it will only be temporary because these are the permanent people in your lives.

 In this life we have before us, having faith is very important.
 There are some things and rewards that unless you put your faith to work in the field, good breaks and opportunities may pass you by.
 The Bible in the book of Hebrews chapter 11 verse 6 it says “And it is impossible to please God without faith.
 Anyone who wants to come to Him must believe that God exists and that He rewards those who sincerely seek Him.”
 In other words, expect to receive and God will deliver.
 Our God is the God of faith.
 He calls those things which do not exist as though they did.
-The Bible says, God speaks and something is made out of nothing.
+The Bible says, God speaks and creates something out of nothing.
+In the book of Genesis chapter one, it says in the beginning of creation the earth was empty, without form, and covered with darkness, and God spoke things into existence.
 So if our God is the God of faith, He is more pleased when we have faith in Him, His promises, and faith in general concerning our well-being and life.

 In fact, the Bible records that it is better to believe before you see it.
 In the book of John chapter 20 verses 24 to 29, it says “One of the disciples, Thomas, “The Twin,” was not there at the time with the others.
 When they kept telling him, “We have seen the Lord,” he replied, “I won’t believe it unless I see the nail wounds in His hands—and put my fingers into them—and place my hand into His side.”
 Eight days later the disciples were together again, and this time Thomas was with them.
 The doors were locked; but suddenly, as before, Jesus was standing among them and greeting them.
 Then He said to Thomas, “Put your finger into My hands.
 Put your hand into My side.
 Don’t be faithless any longer.
 Believe!”
 “My Lord and my God!”
 Thomas said.
 Then Jesus told him, “You believe because you have seen Me.
 But blessed are those who haven’t seen Me and believe anyway.”